The following outlines process and procedures if there was not sufficient information in the interpretive guidance available online.

 Other Important Information About Interpretive Guidance

 OGC staff believes the interpretive guidance process can provide requesters with important and useful information and guidance relating to FINRA's rules and policies.
-However, it is important to note that staff-issued interpretive letters express staff views and opinions only and have not been reviewed or endorsed by the FINRA Board of Governors.
 Staff responses only address the issues raised based on the facts described in a request and do not necessarily address any other rule or interpretation of FINRA or all the possible regulatory and legal issues involved.
 Written interpretive responses are provided only for the purpose of providing guidance on the staff's views as to the application of particular rules of FINRA under specified circumstances.
 Members, associated persons, and their counsel should consider the need for further guidance as to the application of FINRA's rules to their own unique circumstances or in the event of subsequent rulemaking or amendments.

 How to Contact OGC